tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 1. You need to grand the _background location permission_.
 Please note on some devices you must grant the general location permission before you can grant the background permission.
 The app asks all of this is the appropriate order.
 Should you have declined any of the location permissions, you can grant them in the app settings.
 2. You also need to enable background location checks in the app settings.
 3. To save your battery, the app never starts an active location fix in the background.
 It only re-uses locations obtained by other apps, e.g. map applications.
 Simply start the location search in any app on your device or search actively for the closest station within the app.
 All of this will make the widgets change to the closest station.
-4. Please also note that the background-checks are performed every 15-30 minutes only.
+4. Please also note that the background-checks are only performed when other tasks are due to save battery, e.g. when updating widgets or syncing data.
 5. Open the app to immediately check for known, passive locations.

 Should all of this not help: this functionality may be broken due to energy saving apps or roms breaking expected functionality.
-See above "my widgets don't get updated (unless I open the app)".
+See above "weather forecasts do not get updated".

 ### How often does the app update weather data?